tmkorte/tmkorte.github.com/_documentation/content-api/index.md

 ### Showing specific content

 In addition to filtering it is possible to request specific pieces of content from the API.
 You can ask for content by its submission identifier.
 This Rivet Administrative Interface shows submission identifiers in the moderation interface.
 The submission identifier is also in the response from the Content API at the `identifier.id` path for each data element.

+The Content API will return the content you specify regardless of the publishing mode.
+The Content API never returns rejected content
+{:.fa-thumbs-up.icon-holder .callout-block .callout-info}

 The following is an example of a JSON page context that asks for two specific pieces of content followed by it's corresponding Rison qualifier: